top of page

 TBBL is laser focused on the translation of implantable sensing and stimulating technology in humans, including brain-computer interfaces.
 More broadly, my interests are in the area of advanced neurotechnology for clinical use or neuroscience.
 My research has addressed topics including reduced tissue reactivity and improved electrical, mechanical, and optical characteristics of bioelectronic devices.
 I earned my B.S. with Honors in Engineering Physics from (the) Ohio State University and my M.S. and Ph.D. in Biomedical Engineering from the University of Michigan.
 My industry experience includes working at Battelle Memorial and later NeuroNexus as a Principal Scientist.
 I also served as research faculty in Electrical Engineering and Computer Science at the University of Michigan prior to joining UTHealth Houston.

-Outside work and family, I’m trying to improve my mountain biking, fishing, photography, gardening skills.
+Outside work and family, I’m trying to improve my downhill skiing and biking, fishing, photography, gardening skills.
 A long way to go!

 amada.png